 The new handsets coincided with the launch of iOS 10, which introduced us to a Bedtime feature, ‘raise to wake’, bilingual texting, improvements with Maps and Siri and fun messaging features including 100 new emojis, as well as the opportunity to doodle and add GIFs and stickers to our basic chats.

 Of course, the iPhone anniversary conference didn’t let us down.
 The iPhone 8 and iPhone 8 Plus were unveiled, and what majestic phones they are.
-We also couldn’t think of a more fitting way to cap the iPhone’s 10th anniversary than with the revolutionary design and features of the iPhone X (X as in the Roman numeral for 10 – see what they did there?
+And we couldn’t think of a more fitting way to cap the iPhone’s 10th anniversary than with the revolutionary design and features of the iPhone X. That’s X as in the Roman numeral for 10 – see what they did there?

 Apple iPhone launches historically happen in September, and every year we all wait patiently to see what brand-new devices they have in store.

 Last year’s iPhone XS and iPhone XS Max were incredible, with a whole host of new, exciting features from the iPhone XS Max having the largest screen on an iPhone ever, to the super-fast A12 Bionic Processor making them the most advanced iPhones ever.

 And this year, Apple blew us away with the introduction of the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max – for more info, go check out our article: iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max: everything you need to know.

 If you’re excited to see what the future holds, register your interest today and be the first to know about new phone releases coming to Three.